-According to Policy GR6 of the Local Plan advises planning permission for any development adjoining or near to residential property or sensitive uses will only be permitted where the proposal would not have an unduly detrimental effect on their amenity due to loss of privacy, loss of sunlight and daylight, visual intrusion, and noise.
+Policy GR6 of the Local Plan advises planning permission for any development adjoining or near to residential property or sensitive uses will only be permitted where the proposal would not have an unduly detrimental effect on their amenity due to loss of privacy, loss of sunlight and daylight, visual intrusion, and noise.

-The proposal is submitted in Supplementary Planning Guidance Note 2 advises on the minimum separation distances between dwellings.
+Supplementary Planning Guidance Note 2 (Congleton Local Plan) advises on the minimum separation distances between dwellings.
 The distance between main principal elevations (those containing main windows) should be 21.3 metres with this reducing to 13.8 metres between flanking and principal elevations.
 The submitted layout is indicative only, however, the indicative layout does indicate a layout that is sufficiently spacious to satisfactorily safeguard adjoining residential amenity.

-With regards to noise impacts, the development is in close proximity to the A50 and is subject to high levels of road traffic noise.
+With regard to noise impacts, the development is in close proximity to the A50 and is subject to high levels of road traffic noise.